-Clients selling complex products and services in highly competitive environments
+Clients selling products and services in highly competitive environments requiring a degree of customer education to differentiate.

 Clients selling complex products and services in rapidly changing environments due to technology, regulatory or competitive issues and advancements